simonw/datasette-cors/README.md

 You need to add some configuration to your Datasette `metadata.json` file for this plugin to take effect.

-To whitelist specific domains, use this:
+To allowlist specific domains, use this:

 ```json
 {